Dynamics on fractals and fractal distributions: Introduction

 Note also that in general the distributions generated by scenery distributions of a measure need not be $S^{*}$-ergodic.
+See Section \ref{sub:USM-generating-non-ergodic-FD}.

-One important property of the limiting distributions of sceneries (and more generally their accumulation points) is that they behave nicely under linear maps, and, since they are infinitesimal notions, under local diffeomorphisms.
-The following propositions follow easily from the definitions, and we record them here for later use. \begin{prop} If $U\in GL(\mathbb{R}^{d})$ is a linear map then the induced map $U^{*}:\mathcal{M}^{*}\rightarrow\mathcal{M}^{*}$ maps EFDs to EFDs. \end{prop}
+One important property of the FDs and the limiting distributions of sceneries is that they behave nicely under linear maps, and, since they are infinitesimal notions, under local diffeomorphisms. \begin{prop} If $L\in GL(\mathbb{R}^{d})$ is a linear map then the induced map $L^{*}:\mathcal{M}^{*}\rightarrow\mathcal{M}^{*}$ maps EFDs to EFDs. \end{prop}